pflagerd/interactive-curves-and-surfaces-three-js/md/ 1 Introduction to CAGD/ 1 In this topic, you will learn.md

 3. Show your tutor what specifically impresses you about it.

 4. See if you find the version number of the latest version of [three.js](https://threejs.org/).
-Show your tutor
+Show your tutor.
+Hint: Versions of three.js take the form r999, where 'r' stands for 'revision'.